logion-network/logion-collator-prototype/README.md

 10. Run collator with command `./scripts/run_collator.sh`

 11. Wait for the collator to start producing blocks (spy the parachain's best and finalized block in the logs or via Polkadot.js's dashboard: Network > Parachains ), this may take some time (around 3 minutes).
+Also, block production may not be stable at the beginning.
+Again, waiting for a couple of minutes should be enough.

 12. You may start interacting with the logion parachain using Polkadot.js and connecting to `ws://localhost:8844`.